AlpAydinoglu/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Multi-contact systems (particularly manipulation)
+  - Robotics
   - Optimization
-  - Control theory
+  - Control
+  - Machine Learning
-  - Non-smooth mechanics
+  - Dynamics

 # Education to show in About widget
 education: